bakkeshks/bakkeshks/README.md

-# Hey, I'm Bakkesh KS
+# Hey, I'm Bakkesh KS 👋

-Hi, I'm a solo founder who loves working with AI. building with a goal of reaching $1M ARR.
+Solo founder.
+AI enthusiast.
+Builder on a mission to hit $1M ARR.

-## 💼 What I’m Working On
+## 🚀 What I'm Building

-- I build MVPs for startups and founders
+I craft fast, lean MVPs for startups and solo founders who want results not fluff.
-- Currently building SaaS, AI Agents,  web scrapers and marketplace apps
+Currently deep in the trenches building:

+- 🧠 AI Agents that think before they act
+- 🕸️ Web scrapers that don’t sleep
+- 🛠️ SaaS tools that solve real problems
+- 🏪 Marketplace apps that connect the dots

+## 💡 Why I Build
+Because I love turning ideas into products.
+Because AI is the future—and I want to shape it.
+Because solo doesn’t mean small.

 ## 🛠️ My Tech Stack